A unified diagrammatic approach to topological fixed point models: Phases in tensor-network path integrals

-Quantum phases, once again, describe the ground state properties of Hamiltonians.
+In this and the next section, we will find natural definitions of phases of matter in terms of tensor-network path integrals, by transferring the definitions from the previous section to this setting.
+Before we start with that, let us first argue why tensor-network path integrals are a particularly natural representation of quantum systems for the study of quantum phases of matter.
+The latter describe the ground state properties of Hamiltonians.
 Such ground states can be obtained directly from the Hamiltonian by applying the imaginary time evolution to some initial state vector $\ket{x}$ as

 However, for any finite system size, the lowest eigenvalue will not generically have a $g$-fold degeneracy, but the ``ground states'' will have slightly different energies.
-So, at a particular system size, $e^{-tH}$ will not converge to a ground state projector with $g$-dimensional support, but to the projector on the lowest eigenstate only.
-We see that in order to talk about ground states, we do not only have to scale the imaginary time $t$, but also simultaneously the system size $n$.
-Thus, it is natural to represent the model as something living in euclidean space-time.
-We consequently choose to represent models by their \emph{imaginary-time evolution tensor network} instead of their Hamiltonians.
+So, at a particular system size, $e^{-\beta H}$ will not converge to a ground state projector with $g$-dimensional support, but to the projector on the lowest eigenstate only.
+We see that in order to talk about ground states, we do not only have to scale the imaginary time $\beta$, but also simultaneously the system size $n$.
+This simultaneous scaling of both imaginary time and space is elegantly featured by the imaginary-time evolution tensor-network path integral.

+The gapped-path definition of phases carries over to the tensor-network path integrals as follows.
+A gapped Hamiltonian $H$ yields a gapped imaginary-time evolution operator $e^{-\beta H}$, just that now the gap separates the \emph{largest}-magnitude values from the rest of the spectrum.
+In $n$ spacetime dimensions, consider an $n-1$-dimensional constant-time layer of a tensor-network path integral, such as

+for a square lattice tensor network in $1+1$ dimensions.
+Suppose the tensor-network path integral comes from Trotterizing an imaginary-time evolution.
+Then this layer, as an operator from the bottom indices to the top indices, with $N$ tensors and with periodic boundary conditions connecting left to right, approximates $e^{-\beta H}$ where $\beta$ is the chosen discretization step in time direction.
+Tensor networks of this form are known as \emph{projected entangled pair operators (PEPO)}, or \emph{matrix product operators (MPO)} \cite{Cirac2020} in $n-1=1$ dimension, and are often called \emph{transfer operator}.